 Uncovering Business Opportunities in the Middle-East

-The Middle-East region has generated widespread headlines over the last few years, with the Syrian civil war and the influence of the Islamic State of Iraq becoming inextricably linked to the refugee crisis.
+The Middle-East region has generated widespread headlines over the last few years, with the Syrian civil war and the influence of the Islamic State of Iraq and the Levant (ISIL)becoming inextricably linked to the refugee crisis.
 As a result of the regional turmoil and lack of investment, the economies of Lebanon, Jordan and Iraq are seen as challenging and unpredictable markets.
 Nevertheless, these countries still provide opportunities, primarily due to their rapidly expanding populations and a plethora of fast-moving consumer goods (FMCG) categories still in their infancy.

 Lebanon’s Unique Market